This review may contain spoilers

 Now—THE MUSIC.

 Oh my god.
 The theme song?
 Killer.
 Absolute banger.
 Emotionally devastating in the best way.
-The entire soundtrack came in, fixed the mood, and carried the show like a responsible eldest sibling.
+The entire soundtrack showed up, fixed the mood, and carried this drama like a responsible eldest sibling who understood the assignment.

 “Annoyed but humming the OST against my will.”